 The Company reschedules the appointment with at least 24 hours notice.

+The Company will switch on natural gas within one business day of the Customer’s request for service, and offer an appointment within one business day or as soon after as reasonably possible but no later than seven days for new applicants, except for the following instances:

+When construction is required before the service can be energized;

+When the Customer does not provide evidence that all required government inspections have been satisfied;

+When required payments to the Company have not been received; or

+The service has been disconnected for nonpayment or theft/diversion of service.

 The Company will provide a cost estimate to the Customer or Applicant for new natural gas supply within 10 business days of the date when all necessary information is provided by the Customer or Applicant.